About the Stand-Down

 When can I participate?

-Our 5-Day Plan provides easy to follow suggestions for each day of the week, but feel free to get creative!
+Our 2020 Stand-Down Plan provides easy to follow suggestions for the week, but feel free to get creative!
 Our One-Stop Stand-Down Shop includes everything you need to hold a Stand-Down – Toolbox Talks, videos, worker handouts, jobsite posters, and more.